CenterForOpenScience/osf-archive-utility/README.md

  - wiki.json
     - The text and metadata details associated with that registration's wiki.
  - contributors.json
-    - The list of contributor to the registration including extra information about their ORCID identifiers and affiliated institutions.
+    - The list of contributors to the registration including extra information about their ORCID identifiers and affiliated institutions.
   - logs.json
     - A list of all that registrations logs.